 Willis and Mary Bluford Turner Memorial Fund – 2003 was established by Gladys Turner Finney in remembrance of her parents.
 The fund assists individuals and organizations that affirm the values of peacemaking and work to bring about understanding and acceptance of one another and the elimination of conflicts or barriers of race, culture and language.

-Diane D. and Rodger D. Walker Fund – 1998 benefits charitable, educational, religious and community activities, as advised by the founders.
+Diane D. and Rodger D. Walker Fund – 1998 benefits charitable, educational, religious and community activities.
 Rodger D. Walker was a pharmacist and businessman.
 His wife, Diane, is a speech pathologist and community volunteer.

-Dr. Yvonne Walker-Taylor Women for Women Scholarship Fund II. – 2008 will perpetuate this former Wilberforce University president emeritus' lifelong commitment to higher education and to promoting women's leadership in the pursuit of freedom.
+Dr. Yvonne Walker-Taylor Women for Women Scholarship Fund II – 2008 perpetuates this former Wilberforce University president emeritus' lifelong commitment to higher education and to promoting women's leadership in the pursuit of freedom.
 The fund assists women majoring in natural sciences, humanities, business, social sciences and engineering at Wilberforce.

 Wayman Chapel A.M.E.
 Church Fund - 2016 benefits this Dayton church with annual income.
 Founded in 1833, Wayman Chapel is the oldest African Methodist Episcopal Church in the region.

-Herman and Nancy Williams Scholarship Endowment Fund – 1991 awards college scholarships to members of the Dixon United Methodist Church.
-Nancy C. Williams is a retired educator, and her husband Herman was a retired chief master sergeant with the Air Force.
+Herman and Nancy Williams Scholarship Endowment Fund – 1991 awards college scholarships to members of the Dixon United Methodist Church and Church of Christ.
+Nancy C. Williams is a retired educator, and her husband, Herman, was a retired chief master sergeant with the United States Air Force.

 Doris H. Wilson Scholarship Fund – 1997 grants scholarships to graduating Montgomery County high school seniors who plan to attend a two- or four-year school in the state of Ohio.
 This fund honors the late Doris Wilson, the founder of Multi-Cultural Supporters.